cs3110/textbook/ads/promises.md

 of responsibilities:

-* The client code that wants to make use of concurrency will need to access promises, query whether they are resolved or pending, and make use of the resolved values, etc.
+* The client code that wants to make use of concurrency will need to *access** promises: query whether they are resolved or pending, and make use of the resolved values.

-* The library and OS code that implements concurrency will need to mutate the promise&mdash;that is, to actually resolve or reject it.
+* The library and OS code that implements concurrency will need to *mutate** the promise&mdash;that is, to actually resolve or reject it.
   Client code does not need that ability.

 We therefore will introduce one additional abstraction called